simonamazzarino/talk_slides/README.md

-Here you can find my PyCon's talk slides!🗂️
+Here you can find my PyCon's talk slides! 🗂️